 Finally came the final surface finishing.
 I cut the plugs down to be even with the boards and sanded all the surfaces by hand using different custom sanding blocks.

 The final form is a simple composition that shelters the sketchbook, inviting a person to come and occupy the space in the front.
-The walnut plugs serve to add some visual complexity and focal points to the chair in a pleasing way, while also revealing clues as to how the form takes shape.
-The interaction of reaching back to remove or put back the sketchbook is one that feels comfortable, but must still be done thoughtfully.
-The form both protects the book and offers it to the sitter.
+The walnut plugs serve to add some visual complexity and focal points to the chair, while also revealing clues as to how the form was constructed.
+The interaction of reaching back to remove or put back the sketchbook is one that feels comfortable, as the form integrates the book while still offering it to the sitter.